rishab0821/ds_rishab_arora/README.md

 # ds_rishab_arora
-Data Science assignment exploring the relationship between trader performance and market sentiment using trading logs and the Fear–Greed Index.
-Includes full Colab notebook, daily aggregation, sentiment analysis, EDA, statistical testing, regression modeling, insights, and final report.
+This project explores the relationship between trader performance and market sentiment using real trading data and the Fear–Greed Index.
+The core objective is to:
+Understand how market sentiment affects profitability, uncover hidden patterns, and extract insights to support smarter trading strategies.

+Deliverables:
+This repository includes full Colab notebook, daily aggregation logic, sentiment analysis, EDA, statistical testing, regression modeling, visualizations & insights, and a polished PDF report summarizing the entire workflow.

 Trader Performance vs Market Sentiment